katebry/rust/README.md

 - arrays have a fixed length, every element of the array must be of the same type
 - rust is an expression based language 👄💬 (expressions evaluate to a resultant value)
 - expressions do not include ending semicolons - if you add a semicolon to the end of an expression, you turn it into a statement & it will not return a value

+### Ownership

+The main purpose of ownership is to manage heap data

+1. Each value in Rust has an *owner*
+2. There can only be one owner at a time
+3. When the owner goes out of scope, the value will be dropped